fedosejev/react.tips/data/how-to-set-focus-on-input-after-render-in-react-16/content.md

 Now let's think about how setting focus on an `input` element will work.
 The first thing to understand is that our `input` element doesn't exist in the DOM until our `App` component renders it.
 And we know that we can't focus on something that doesn't exist!

 The first step is to render our `input` element.
 React will do this by calling the `render` method in our `App` component.
 Now our `input` element exists in the DOM, but to focus on it, we need to have a reference to it, don't we?
-That's where React offers us a prop called `ref`.
+That's where React offers us a <a href="https://reactjs.org/docs/refs-and-the-dom.html" target="_blank">prop called `ref`</a>.
 We can use this prop on our `input` element to associate it with a _reference_ that we'll name `emailInput`:

 <figure class="figure">
 <pre>